harmonydata/harmonydata.github.io/content/en/gad-7-vs-beck-anxiety-inventory.md

 title: GAD-7 vs Beck Anxiety Inventory
 ---

-## Harnessing the Power of Harmony: GAD-7 vs Beck Anxiety Inventory
+## Harnessing the Power of Harmony: Harmonising and comparing GAD-7 vs Beck Anxiety Inventory

 When it comes to measuring the severity of anxiety, there are a couple of standard tools often used by psychologists - the Generalised Anxiety Disorder Assessment (GAD-7) and the Beck Anxiety Inventory (BAI).